-Our youth and older people’s projects, advice services and financial inclusion work are all geared towards supporting those who live in some of the most deprived conditions in the UK.
-We work with our community not only to support them in times of crises but to move them beyond crises by providing them with the skills and support they need to create a more sustainable future.
+Our advice services, youth and older people’s projects and financial inclusion work are all geared towards supporting members of our community, not only in times of crisis but on a longer term basis by providing them with the skills and support they need to open up access to opportunities.

 When Toynbee Hall first opened its doors in 1884, the need for help and support was greater here than almost anywhere else in the UK.
-130 years later and the community in which we work remains one of the poorest in the UK.
+135 years later and the community in which we work remains one of the unequal in the UK.
 With 44% of people in Tower Hamlets still living in poverty, our work is as vital today as it was then.

 Our services are free of charge, and every year our residential and non-residential volunteers give us over 4,000 hours of their time to deliver services and engage with communities across Tower Hamlets and beyond.